MoenMi/notes/classes/gy102/chapter-8.md

 The **climatic water balance** is an accounting of the amount of water in each store and its flux through the hydrologic cycle.

+## 8.8 - What Are Problems Associated with Groundwater Pumping?

+As groundwater is overpumped, groundwater around the well cannot flow in fast enough to replenish what is pumped out.
+This causes the local water table to drop, forming a **cone of depression** around the well.

+Overpumping near oceans or seas can draw salt water into the well in a process known as **saltwater incursion** or **saltwater intrusion**.